johncrook-davies/examples-advanced_custom_tf/custom-models/custom-models.md

 # Custom models
 An example of where custom models might be useful is a 'deep and wide' network.
-A deep and wide model is where one one input layer is fed through a DNN and the other input is fed into the model further down the network and so essentially has a shallower DNN.
+A deep and wide model is where one one input layer is fed through a DNN and the other input is fed into the model further down the network.

 The functional api can handle this architecture, it can also be ecapsulted in a custom model class.
 Using the class api has advantages:
 * it keeps logic a bit cleaner